Sanofi-Public/crai/README.md

 ## Contact

-If you encounter difficulties installing or using the tool, please open an issue on GitHub or contact me directly at the following email address : vincent.mallet96 at gmail.com
+If you encounter difficulties installing or using the tool, please open an issue on GitHub or contact us directly at one the following email addresses : vincent.mallet96 at gmail.com // herve.minoux at sanofi.com